Sacramentality in the Fathers

 3 Credits

-As we can see in the writings of the New Testament and of the Fathers, the person of Christ was considered to be the fulfillment of the law and the prophecies given in the Old Testament.
-Christ’s excessive and unexpected fulfillment of the Old Testament’s expectation of salvation, which is only seen with the eyes of faith, brought forth a typological and symbolical reading of Scripture over against reductionist (e.g. Marcion) and gnostic interpretations of Christ.
-The Church Fathers’ approach to Scripture and to reality as such aspired to do justice to the historical and bodily dimension of salvation history and the deeply mysterious way in which God’s revelation takes place within history.
-Importantly, for the Fathers, revelation did not simply mean an intellectual transmission of information, but most of all God’s mysterious and sacramental self-gift to human beings—as it can be experienced and participated in the Church’s liturgy.
-We can even speak of a sacramental ontology in the Fathers, as this is what their philosophy and theology in the end point to.
-In the 20th century, Henri De Lubac and Hans Urs von Balthasar, among others, made it their goal to recover and develop this sacramental thought of the Fathers and discover its fruitfulness, which is still relevant today.
-This course aims at enabling students to understand the Fathers’ thought on the sacraments—especially the Eucharist and matrimony—within the larger framework of their thought.
-Readings will include Irenaeus of Lyon, Origen, Augustine, and Maximus, as well as Henri de Lubac and Hans Urs von Balthasar.
+In the writings of the New Testament and of the Fathers, the person of Christ was considered to be the fulfillment of the law and the prophecies given by God in the Old Testament.
+Christ’s unexpectedly over-abundant fulfillment of the Old Testament’s expectation of salvation is only seen with the eyes of faith and brought forth a typological and symbolical reading of Scripture over against reductionist (e.g., Marcion) and gnostic interpretations of the mystery of Christ.
+The Church Fathers’ approach to Scripture aspired to do justice to the historical and bodily dimension of salvation and the deeply mysterious way in which God’s revelation takes place within history and the created cosmos.
+We can even detect a kind of “sacramental ontology” in the Fathers, as the mystery of the incarnation informs and integrates their whole thinking about man, language, social relations, etc. In the twentieth century, Daniélou, de Lubac and von Balthasar, among others, made it their goal to recover and develop this sacramental thought of the Fathers and discover its fruitfulness for the Church over against a merely functional and compartmentalized interpretation of the sacraments.
+Importantly, for the Fathers, revelation did not simply mean an intellectual transmission of information, but most of all God’s mysterious and sacramental self-gift to human beings in the flesh, which transforms the relation to God and the world as such and can be experienced and participated in the Church’s liturgy.
+This course aims at enabling students to understand the relevance of the Fathers’ thought on the sacraments—especially baptism, the Eucharist and matrimony—and how it informs and is informed by the larger framework of their approach to Scripture as the Word of God and the Church.
+Readings of the Fathers will include Irenaeus of Lyon, Origen, Augustine, Cyril of Jerusalem, Dionysius the Areopagite and others.

 Selected Texts